 Nora couldn’t see the value of her journey.
 She didn’t know why she had come to the colorless place where she had to be so weak and helpless and where her thoughts were foggy.
 “If you feed a wolf, it will leave.”
 As she looked down at the little white pills, the message the real Mother Mabel had given her became clear.
 In this strange place, she was the wolf.
 If she wanted to go back to be with her sisters and never leave the beach, she would have to feed the wolf the little white pills.

-If You Feed a Wolf is one of the paranormal short stories in my collection: Supernatural Fairy Tales – This is one of my favorites because it was experimental.
+If you Feed a Wolf was inspired by Alice’s Adventure in Wonderland.
+Lewis Carroll, United Kingdom: 1865.
+It is one of the paranormal short stories in my collection: Supernatural Fairy Tales – This is one of my favorites because it was experimental.
 I just let myself be free to write without a real plan.
 As far as what I took from the original story: it reminded me of how I feel in dreams – and some of the things that happen in this story are taken from my actual dream journal.